Why Sponsor Oils? | blog | oilshell.org

 Reviewing the full changelog confirms that most work happened under the hood.

-[gc_heap]relate to the garbage collector.
-The next section has details.
+[gc_heap] relate to the garbage collector.
+The next section

 Using Ninja turned out to be big success!
 In contrast, writing GNU Make from scratch for Oil revealed many limitations and pitfalls of the classic tool.
 I'd like to write a #comments post about Ninja based on links collected in this Zulip thread.